-medical services provided by medical practitioners and that are not covered by another plan
+- medical services provided by medical practitioners and that are not covered by another plan

 - charges for medically necessary services not covered by another plan, including but not limited to the following:

 - deductibles

 - out-of-pocket expenses

 - copayments

 - coinsurance

 - charges exceeding reasonable and customary amounts

 - charges exceeding plan limits

 - prescription drug charges

 - other non-covered charges

 - all medically necessary prescription drugs and certain other prescription drugs permitted by the IRS (e.g., contraceptives and pre-natal vitamins)

 - eye exams, glasses (frames and lenses), contact lenses and solutions for contact lenses, lubricant eye drops, eye patches and reading glasses

 - LASIK eye surgery

 - dental implants

-- dental treatment, routine dental care (cleaning, X-rays, fillings, etc.), and overthe-counter products such as toothache relief, temporary filling, denture adhesive
+- dental treatment, routine dental care (cleaning, X-rays, fillings, etc.), and overthe-counter products such as denture adhesive, temporary filling and temporary relief (if accompanied by a Letter of Medical Necessity)

 - orthodontia (braces)

 - mouth guards

 - hearing exams, hearing aids

 - cost differences between semi-private and private hospital rooms

-- cost for special medical equipment installed in your home, or for home improvements for purposes of medical care, e.g., ramps, support bars, railings, etc.
+- cost for special medical equipment installed in your home, or for home improvements for purposes of medical care, e.g., ramps, support bars, railings, etc. (if accompanied by a Letter of Medical Necessity)

 - fees for special schools on the recommendation of a physician, including schools for the mentally impaired, physically disabled or individuals with severe learning disabilities

 - transportation (amounts paid for travel primarily for, and essential to, medical care)

-- personal use items if primarily used to prevent or alleviate a physical or mental defect or illness, e.g., wigs, Braille books, hearing aids
+- personal use items if primarily used to prevent or alleviate a physical or mental defect or illness, e.g., Braille books, hearing aids

-- nursing services in hospital, nursing home or your home
+- private nursing services rendered in your home or elsewhere

 - smoking cessation programs

 - weight loss programs (if you have a letter from your treating physician indicating medical necessity)

-- alternative medicine

-- Christian Science practitioners

 - periodic health evaluations, including tests and diagnostic procedures ordered in connection with routine examinations, such as annual physicals

 - routine prenatal and well-child care

 - flu shots (if not covered by the Marsh & McLennan Companies \$1,500 Deductible Plan, \$2,850 Deductible Plan, or any other plan)

 - vaccinations

 - child and adult immunizations

 - screenings for conditions such as:

 - cancer

 - heart and vascular diseases

 - infectious diseases

 - mental health conditions

 - substance abuse

 - metabolic, nutritional, and endocrine conditions

 - musculoskeletal disorders

 - obstetric and gynecological conditions

-- pediatric conditions

-- vision and hearing disorders

-- preventive over-the-counter expenses, such as:

-- home diagnostic tests or kits for blood pressure, cholesterol screening, diabetes (e.g., glucose monitor), colorectal, HIV

-- smoking-cessation relief, such as patches and gum - pre-natal vitamins (with doctor's note of medical necessity) - iron pills (with doctor's note of medical necessity).
+- pediatric conditions - vision and hearing disorders - preventive over-the-counter expenses, such as: - home diagnostic tests or kits for blood pressure, cholesterol screening, diabetes (e.g., glucose monitor), colorectal, HIV - smoking-cessation relief, such as patches and gum - pre-natal vitamins.